 indicate clearly otherwise."
 (5)

 Mount Zion will contain on its plaza not only the House of the LORD and its environs, but all of rebuilt Jerusalem.
 Based on descriptions in Ezekiel 47 and 48, Dr. Cooper calculates that the dimensions of rebuilt Jerusalem will be ten miles by ten miles, 100 square miles.
-(6) It can therefore easily be contained on Mt.
+(6) It will be easily contained on Mt.
 Zion's plaza with 2400 square miles to spare!

 Will Jerusalem actually be on the plaza at the peak of Mt.
 Zion?